spryker/spryker.github.io/docs/dg/dev/internationalization-and-multi-store/adding-stores-in-a-multi-database-setup.md

 redirect_from:
 ---

-Setting up a new store in an existing multi-DB environment requires a carefully crafted plan to ensure that the data and operations of existing stores remain unaffected.
-This guide outlines a detailed procedure for launching a new store within a region that already hosts other stores, guaranteeing a seamless and safe deployment.
+Setting up a new store in an existing multi-database environment requires a carefully crafted plan to ensure that the data and operations of existing stores remain unaffected.
+This document describes how to launch a new store within a region that already hosts other stores, guaranteeing a seamless and safe deployment.

 {% info_block warningBox %}
-This guide is applicable in scenarios where store configurations and setups are managed programmatically through code.
-If you are utilizing the Dynamic Multistore feature to manage your stores via Backoffice, please refer to this {guide}(/docs/pbc/all/dynamic-multistore/202410.0/dynamic-multistore.html)
+This guide can be used for projects that are managing stores programmatically through code.
+If you're using the Dynamic Multistore feature to manage your stores in the Back Office, refer to [Dynamic Multistore](/docs/pbc/all/dynamic-multistore/202410.0/dynamic-multistore.html)
 {% endinfo_block %}

 ## Initial planning and best practices

+This section describes the planning stage of launching a store.

-### Clear Roadmap
+### Clear roadmap

-It is good to have overall plan, detailing all stores that will be added in the future.
-This can impact not only database structure and configurations, but overall decisions on how to approach the rollout, making sure it is cost-efficient over time, on all ends.
+It's good to have an overall plan, detailing all the stores you want to add in future.
+This can affect database structure, configuration, and overall decisions on how to approach the rollout, making sure it is cost-efficient over time, on all ends.

 ### Backup strategy

-Always have a backup plan ready in case of issues during the deployment.
-This includes not only database backups but also considerations on all points you will find below, including the business side.
+A backup plan needs to be ready in case of issues during deployment.
+Apart from database backups, this includes considerations on all the points in the following sections, including the business side.

-### Environment Preparation
+### Environment preparation
-Prepare your production and non-production environments for a new store rollout.
-Make sure you don’t have additional functionality to be released on top or parallel development.
-This involves ensuring that teams are prepared and stakeholders are aware of the procedure.
+To prepare your production and non-production environments for a store rollout, make sure there's no additional functionality to be released on top or parallel development.
+Teams and stakeholders need to be prepared and aware of the procedure.

 ### Repeatability
-If you plan to release more stores in the future, focus that this process is easily repeatable in the future.
-That includes creating detailed technical documentation, release procedure, and tickets (epics, stories, tasks) in your project management software.
+If you're planning to release more stores in future, prepare process to be easily repeatable.
+This includes creating various detailed documentation, release procedure, and tickets, such as epics, stories, tasks, in your project management software.
 This can be a detailed script or checklist tailored to your project, covering all relevant steps, configurations, and integrations.
-This documentation will be invaluable for future deployments and troubleshooting.

-## Detailed Considerations for the Migration
+## Detailed considerations for the migration

-### Integrations and 3rd party systems
+### Integrations and third-party systems
 * Review and adjust all third-party integrations to ensure they work with the new store setup.
-Here we mainly talk about data and it’s isolation across multiple virtual DBs.
-Assure that people working with both sides of the system (backend, frontend, merchant portal and APIs) do have all needed data access.
+This mainly concerns data and it’s isolation across multiple virtual DBs.
+Make sure that people working with both sides of the system, such as backend, frontend, merchant portal and APIs, have access to all the needed data.
-* Integrations such as single sign-on, payment gateways, inventory systems may require updates.
-Make sure tech teams responsible for that systems are available, and ready to do necessary changes on time.
+* Integrations, such as single sign-on, payment gateways, or inventory systems, may require updates.
+Make sure tech teams responsible for those systems are available and ready to do needed changes on time.

-### Data Import
+### Data import
 * Handle the data import process carefully, breaking it down into specific tasks such as configuring databases and adjusting the data import setup to work with the new store.
-* Ensure any existing databases, such as the one from another country in one case, are correctly renamed or adjusted to fit the new multi-DB structure.
+* Make sure existing DBs, for example–a DB from another country, are correctly renamed or adjusted to fit the new multi-DB structure.
-* Anticipate and plan for potential updates that may arise after end2end testing of the project data migration.
+* Anticipate and plan for potential updates that may arise after end-to-end testing of the project data migration.

-### Code Buckets
+### Code buckets
-* If used, investigate and adjust code bucket configurations as necessary.
-The technical steps required for these adjustments should be documented thoroughly, ensuring that code-bucket related functionalities are not disrupted by the addition of a new store.
+* If code buckets are used, investigate and adjust their configurations as necessary.
+Thoroughly document the steps for adjusting the configurations, making sure that code bucket keep working properly after a new store is added.

 ### Cloud environment and monitoring
-* Think of and adjust monitoring tools and APM (such as NewRelic, CloudWatch) to accommodate the new store.
-Check that all alerts and metrics are correctly configured to monitor the health and performance of the new store alongside existing ones.
+* Consider and adjust monitoring tools and APM, such as NewRelic and CloudWatch, to accommodate the new store.
+Check that all alerts and metrics are correctly configured to monitor the health and performance of the new store.
-* Think of adjusting AWS Services such as S3, introducing buckets for the new store(s).
+* Check if you need to adjust AWS services, for example–introduce buckets for the new store in S3.

-### Front-end Considerations
+### Frontend considerations

-* Consider any other activities related to the above epics that might impact the deployment.
-For instance, front-end separation might be a significant task, requiring layout adjustments between different stores and possible adjustments on the API side.
+Reconsider the prior topics relative to your frontend.
+For example–frontend separation might be a significant task, requiring layout changes between different stores and API changes.

-## Step-by-Step Procedure to release a new store(s)
+## Releasing stores

-Follow [this guideline](/docs/dg/dev/integrate-and-configure/integrate-multi-database-logic.html#define-databases) as a generic technical guideline for defining new database(s), connecting them with new store(s) and adding necessary configuration.
+For general instructions for defining new databases, connecting them with new stores, and adding configuration, follow [Integrate multi-database logic](/docs/dg/dev/integrate-and-configure/integrate-multi-database-logic.html).

 ### Local Setup
 #### New store configuration